microsoft/vscode-docs/docs/java/java-azurefunctions.md

 - Create new Function from template.
 - Debug Function projects locally.
 - View Azure Function Apps.
-- Create, delete, start, stop and restart Azure Function Apps.
+- Create, delete, start, stop, and restart Azure Function Apps.
 - JSON IntelliSense for `function.json`, `host.json` and `proxies.json` files.

 In this tutorial, we will leverage this extension to create a Java Azure Functions App.
 For a more command line Maven-centric experience, you can also check out the [Maven Functions Tutorial](https://docs.microsoft.com/en-gb/azure/azure-functions/functions-create-first-java-maven).
 The Java support of this extension leverages a lot from the [Maven Plugin for Azure Functions](https://github.com/Microsoft/azure-maven-plugins/tree/master/azure-functions-maven-plugin).